10Duke Enterprise C++ SDK

 };

-When creating a client for browser-authentication, register the listener using parameter oidcSessionConfiguration of tenduke::oidc::osbrowser::BrowserAuthenticationConfig:
+When creating a client for browser-based authentication, register the listener using the oidcSessionConfiguration parameter of tenduke::oidc::osbrowser::BrowserAuthenticationConfig:

 auto tendukeClient = ::tenduke::ee::createClientUsingAutodiscovery(